escalante-bio/mosaic/README.md

 ### Installation
 We recommend using `uv`, e.g. run `uv sync --group jax-cuda` after cloning the repo to install dependencies.

-To run the example notebook try `source .venv/bin/activate`, `marimo edit examples/example_notebook.py`.
+To run the example notebook try `uv run marimo edit examples/example_notebook.py`.

 > You may need to add various `uv` overrides for specific packages and your machine, take a look at [pyproject.toml](pyproject.toml)